cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 at https://github.com/chelseakomlo/frost-spec.
 Instructions are on that page as well.

-In this draft, we present a variant of FROST, a Flexible Round-Optimized Schnorr Threshold signature scheme.
-  FROST reduces network
-  overhead during signing operations while employing a novel technique to protect against forgery attacks applicable to prior Schnorr-based threshold signature constructions.

 Unlike signatures in a single-party setting, threshold signatures require cooperation among a threshold number of signers each holding a share of a common private key.
-Consequently, generating signatures in a threshold setting imposes overhead due to network rounds among signers, proving costly when secret shares are stored on network-limited devices or when coordination occurs over unreliable networks.
 The security of threshold schemes in general assume that an adversary can corrupt strictly fewer than a threshold number of participants.

+In this draft, we present a variant of FROST, a Flexible Round-Optimized Schnorr Threshold signature scheme.
+FROST reduces network overhead during threshold signing operations while employing a novel technique to protect against forgery attacks applicable to prior Schnorr-based threshold signature constructions.

-Here, we specify the variant of FROST that requires a trusted dealer to perform key generation.
+This draft specifies the variant of FROST that requires a trusted dealer to perform key generation.
 Further, this draft specifies only two-round signing operations.
 This draft specifies signatures that are compatible with EdDSA verification of signatures, bui not EdDSA nonce generation.
 EdDSA-style nonce-generation, where the